oleksii-shepel/employees_2/README.md

 ## Employees service (Node + React)

-Project can be launched on local machine if docker application installed.
+Project can be launched on local machine if docker application is already installed.
 To start up with it use docker-compose command within project root folder:

 `docker-compose up -d`